Skip to main content

 Data on demand by Rodz

-The concept of data on demand at Rodz means that data is not stored in a static database but collected and enriched the moment a signal is detected.
-350+ scrapers capture the event, the system immediately triggers a Deep Search enrichment (cascading SIRENE, Google Maps, LinkedIn), and the enriched prospect is delivered within 48 hours.
-This approach eliminates the problem of database degradation (30% per year) and guarantees fresh contact information with every signal.
+At Rodz, data on demand means the data isn’t sitting in a static database waiting to go stale.
+It’s collected and enriched the moment a signal is detected.
+350+ scrapers capture the event, the system fires a Deep Search enrichment (cascading SIRENE, Google Maps, LinkedIn), and the enriched prospect is delivered within 48 hours.
+That architecture eliminates the standard 30%-per-year degradation problem and guarantees fresh contact information with every signal.

-To explore the technical details of this enrichment, check out our guides on B2B contact enrichment (emails, reverse email, phone numbers) and digital presence analysis (tech stack, web traffic, content).
+For the technical details on enrichment, the guides on B2B contact enrichment (emails, reverse email, phone numbers) and digital presence analysis (tech stack, web traffic, content) go deeper.

 Frequently Asked Questions